Terms and Conditions

 - A signature or the electronic equivalent from the copyright holder or authorized representative.

 The SuperBetter agent for copyright issues relating to the Site is as follows:

 Wheaton, Illinois 60187

 If you believe that any User Content that you submitted to the Site and was removed (or to which access was disabled) is not infringing, or that you have the authorization from the copyright owner, the copyright owner’s agent, or pursuant to the law, to post and use such User Content, you may send a counter-notice containing the following information to the SuperBetter agent for copyright issues:

 - Identification of the User Content that has been removed or to which access has been disabled and the location at which the User Content appeared before it was removed or disabled;

 - A statement that you have a good faith belief that the User Content was removed or disabled as a result of mistake or misidentification; and

-If a counter-notice is received by SuperBetter’s agent for copyright issues, we may send a copy of the counter-notice to the original complaining party informing that person that we may replace the removed content or cease disabling it in 10 business days.
-Unless the copyright owner files an action seeking a court order against the content provider, member or user, the removed content may be replaced, or access to it restored, in 10 to 14 business days or more after receipt of the counter-notice, at SuperBetter’s sole discretion.
+If a counter-notice is received by the SuperBetter agent for copyright issues, we may send a copy of the counter-notice to the original complaining party informing that person that we may replace the removed content or cease disabling it in 10 business days.
+Unless the copyright owner files an action seeking a court order against the content provider, member or user, the removed content may be replaced, or access to it restored, in 10 to 14 business days or more after receipt of the counter-notice, at the sole discrestion of SuperBetter.

 In an effort to protect the rights of copyright owners, SuperBetter maintains a policy for the termination, in appropriate circumstances, of subscribers and account holders of the Site who are repeat infringers.